Black Mask (magazine): Decline and revival

 Michael Collins, Sara Paretsky and Bill Pronzini, as well as Chandler and Hammett reprints.
 Edward D. Hoch praised the revived Black Mask, stating in the book Encyclopedia Mysteriosa that "it came close to reviving the excitement and storytelling pleasure of the great old pulp magazines".
 As a result of a legal dispute over the rights to the name Black Mask, the magazine ceased publication in 1987.
 It was revived as a short-lived magazine entitled A Matter of Crime.

 Original copies of the Black Mask are highly valued among pulp magazine collectors.
-Issues with stories by Chandler and Hammett are especially rare and command high prices.
+Issues with stories by Chandler and Hammett are especially coveted and command high prices.

 In 2016, the magazine, including its copyrights and intellectual property, were acquired by Steeger Properties, LLC.
 It was relaunched by Altus Press.

 Select covers from Black Mask were featured as collectable items in the 2020 action-adventure video game Mafia: Definitive Edition.